 Lho means year or age and Sar means new or fresh.
 The word Lhosar means New Year or beginning of a new era.
 Specially we have three different lhosar celebrating three groups Tamang, Sherpa and Gurung.
 It's called Tamu Lhosar (Gurung new year), Sonam Lhosar (Tamang New Year), Gyalpo lhosar (Sherpa new year).
 Lhosar is the time when family members of all generations get together and exchange love and greetings.

-Festive activities like singing, dancing and feasting are observed by colorful crowd gathers in the area around the Stupa.
-Hundreds of Tibetans are dressed in a wide variety of beautiful traditional costumes sometimes mixed with western clothes.
+Festive activities like singing, dancing and feasting are observed by colourful crowd gathers in the area around the Stupa.
+Hundreds of Tibetans are dressed in a wide variety of beautiful traditional costumes, sometimes mixed with western clothes.
 They smile, laugh and greet family and friends as they bump into them in the crowd.
 The atmosphere is saturated with anticipation.
 A group of monks led by a high rank teacher appear and pass through the lion-framed gate into the inner area of the Stupa.
 They organized different programs there.
 The attractions are generally pooja, Lok Dohori competitions, Food Festivals, Dramas, etc. The Nepal government gives government holidays on those days.